 Eddie Morra: [to Carl Van Loon] No scenario?
-I see every scenario, I see 50 scenarios, that's what it does Carl - it puts me 50 moves ahead of you.
+I see every scenario, I see fifty scenarios.
+That's what it does, Carl - it puts me fifty moves ahead of you.

 Eddie Morra: What was this drug?
 I couldn't stay messy on it, I hadn't had a cigarette in six hours, hadn't eaten, so... abstemious and tidy?
 What was this?
 A drug for people who wanted to be more anal retentive?

 Eddie Morra: You see that guy?
 That was me not so long ago.
-What kind of guy without a drug or alcohol problem looks this way?
+What kind o' guy without a drug or alcohol problem looks this way?
 Only a writer.

 Carl Van Loon: You don't really live here, do you?